 We all know yoga can help chronic headaches, insomnia, anxiety, low back pain, and a myriad of other conditions.
 How can we apply the principles and benefits of yoga to the treatment of chronic pelvic pain?

 Today on the Pelvic Rehab Report, we hear from Dustienne Miller.
-Dustienne wrote and teaches the Yoga for Pelvic Pain course, which is available in Cleveland, OH on July 18-19, and in Boston, MA on September 12-13."It feels like my pelvic floor just sighed."Grounding in Mountain Pose
+Dustienne wrote and teaches the Yoga for Pelvic Pain course, which is available in Cleveland, OH on July 18-19, and in Boston, MA on September 12-13.

 As musculoskeletal professionals, we have a sharp eye for postural dysfunction.
 We explain to our patients that the ribcage is sheared posteriorly to the plumb line and how gravity magnifies forces at specific structures.
 Some physical therapists perform the Vertical Compression Test (VCT) to allow the patient to feel the difference between their typical habitual posture and a more optimally aligned posture.
 This works well to “sell” your patients on why their newly aligned posture allows for more efficient weight transfer through the base of support.
 In addition to the VCT, I utilize Tadasana, or Mountain Pose as an additional kinesthetic approach to postural retraining.